Vitamin DCouncil

 - Immune system

-- Collection of mechanisms within an organism that protects against infection by identifying and killing pathogens and tumor cells and has two main components.
+- Collection of mechanisms within an organism that protects against infection by identifying and killing pathogens and tumor cells.
+The immune system has two main components:

 -